LottieFiles/lottie-docs/docs/aep.md

 ### Time

-Time values are stored as `uint16` in centiseconds.
+Time values are stored as `uint16`. they are scaled by a factor you can find in `cdata`.

-To get the time in frames you need the following:
+To get the actual value in frames you need to do the following:

 ```
-frames = time * fps / 100
+frames = time_value / time_scale
 ```

 ### Flags